archethic-foundation/aeip/AEIP-2.md

 The token ID for a collection will be determined by its position in the list starting from 0 to n, 0 being the first element in the collection of properties.

-So in order to transfer the 2nd, we could specify in the transaction ledger operations to spend the asset from the UTXO's id: 1
+So in order to transfer the 2nd, we could specify in the transaction ledger operations to spend the asset from the UTXO's ID: 1

 #### Token's ID association